nate-ellis/End-to-End-TradingView-Alert-Transmission-and-Interactive-Brokers-API-Automated-Trading-System-/README.md

 AND UNDERSTAND THEIR RISKS.
 Automated trading is a risk that YOU fully accept should market changes affect you adversely.

-Recognition: In developing this, I came across several sources (Obviously StackOverflow is one) but one source was crucial in the success of this development: @robswc
+Recognition: In developing this, I came across several sources (Obviously StackOverflow is one) but one source was crucial in the success of this development: @robswc.
 Please visit github.com/robswc/tradingview-webhook-bot for more details on how to the Python Flask and NGROK setup are done.